 The Future of Our Online VR Exhibit

 In the near future, we plan on adding 360 videos into the VR Cable Center.
-This will be able to be a social experience in which a group of people can go into the theater, choose an instructional video or oral history interview video about the history of cable and watch it with any number of other people.
+This will be able to be a social experience in which a group of people can go into the theater, choose an instructional video or oral history interview video Oral History Project and watch it with any number of other people.

-Help us realize this vision by supporting us in any way you can.
+Help us realize this vision by Supporting The Center in any way you can.
 By enabling a virtual meeting place for education, training and research through VR, you will be part of this brave new world.
 We hope to see you in actual reality at The Cable Center.